+To avoid a pressure injury:

-- Keep moving, as much as it's safe to do so. - Change the position you're sitting or lying in as often as possible. - Look after your skin and tell our staff if you notice changes to the colour of your skin or how it feels. - ✓ Eat a balanced, healthy diet. - ✓ We prepare a pressure injury and management plan for every patient admitted overnight or longer - ask your nurse to explain the plan to you.
+- keep moving, as much as it's safe to do so - change the position you're sitting or lying in as often as possible

+- look after your skin and tell staff if you notice changes to the colour of your skin or how it feels - eat a balanced, healthy diet.

+We prepare a pressure injury and management plan for every patient admitted overnight or longer.
+Please ask your nurse to explain the plan to you.

+Scan QR code for more information on reducing your risk of pressure injuries

+Blood clots

 Major surgery or spending too much time in bed or the chair can increase your risk of developing a blood clot.

-Blood clots can cause pain, swelling, rashes, or seriously damage your arms or legs.
+Blood clots can cause pain, swelling or rashes.
 The clot can sometimes break off and travel to your lungs where it can block the blood flow to your lungs.
-This is called a Pulmonary Embolus.
-Without blood flow, the lungs cannot send oxygen to the rest of your body, and you may die.
+This is called a pulmonary embolus.

-Your risk of developing a blood clot will be assessed by doctors on an individual basis.
+Your risk of developing a blood clot will be assessed by doctors and a plan will be put in place to reduce the risks.
 Ask your doctor or nurse about your level of risk.

-- Tell your doctor or nurse if you, or a close family member have had a blood clot before. - Make sure you take any tablets or injections that your doctor prescribes to reduce your risk of developing a blood clot. - Keep your compression stockings or calf compressors on. - Keep moving your toes or knees if safe to do so. - Avoid sitting down or lying in bed for long periods.
-Not moving increases your risk of blood clots. - ✓ Walk as often as your doctor/nurse/ physiotherapist recommends. - Drink plenty of water.
+- Tell your doctor or nurse if you, or a close family member have had a blood clot before. - Make sure you take any tablets or injections that your doctor prescribes to reduce your risk of developing a blood clot. - Keep your compression stockings or calf compressors on - let staff know if they are not fitting well or rolling down. - Keep moving your toes or knees if safe to do so. - Avoid sitting down or lying in bed for long periods.
+Not moving increases your risk of blood clots. - Walk as often as your doctor/nurse/ physiotherapist recommends. - · Drink plenty of water. - · Stop smoking.

-✓ Stop smoking